PixetBits/Bucket-1-3/README.md

 # BucketProgrammingLanguage
-Bucket means Basic Unity Control to Kindle Eletrical Tapes.
-With bucket you can do simple scripts to read, edit, add, replace or anything a computer can do with user input.
-Like a sand castle.
+Bucket means Basic Unity-Control to Kindle Eletrical Tapes.
+With Bucket you can do simple scripts to read, edit, add, replace or anything a computer can do with user input.
+For example, a sand castle.

 # Hello world in Bucket: